ReScience/ReScience-submission/article/Larisch-2018.md

 \includegraphics[width=0.5\textwidth]{./figures/temporal_Code.png}
 \caption{ \textbf{Different connectivity patterns.}
          Depending on the spiking activity, different connectivity patterns emerge between the neurons.
-         The color scheme is different from the original publication.
+         The color scheme is similar to them in the original publication.
-         Weak connections are yellow, strong unidirectional connections are light green and dark green are strong bidirectional connections. **Why not use the same color code, then?**
+         Weak connections are blue, strong unidirectional connections are yellow and red are strong bidirectional connections.
          \textbf{Left}, Neurons with similar high firing rates develop strong bidirectional connections.
          \textbf{Right}, connection pattern follows the temporal order of the occurred spikes.}
 \label{Fig_con}